-If you live in one of these communities or have neighbors close by that might be annoyed, check out this comparison table and list showing the approved “Green Zone” quiet pickleball paddles which have been tested and confirmed to be less noisy.
+If you live in one of these communities or have neighbors close by that might be annoyed, check out this comparison table and list showing the approved “Green Zone” quiet pickleball paddles that have been tested and confirmed to be less noisy.

 Edgeless Pickleball Paddles